About Buying a Dog

 Being a responsible owner means considering your dog's lifelong health care needs, whether for preventive care or for unexpected accidents, injuries and illnesses that could happen at any time, however well you look after your dog.
 It is sensible to consider planning for these.

-As a special registration benefit, the AKC has arranged a Complimentary 60-Day Trial of AKC Pet Insurance* for newly registered dogs.
-This benefit is also available to dogs whose ownership has been transferred, if the trial plan was not activated by a prior owner.
-Details about this special complimentary benefit will be sent to you shortly after registration or transfer.
-Visit https://www.akcpetinsurance.com/trial to find out more.
+As a special registration benefit, the AKC has arranged for 30 days of pet insurance coverage with AKC Pet Insurance* for newly registered dogs and at no additional cost to you.
+This benefit is also available to dogs whose ownership has been transferred, if the pet insurance certificate was not activated by a prior owner.
+Details about this included benefit will be sent to you shortly after registration or transfer.
+Visit https://www.akcpetinsurance.com/certificate to find out more.

 Caring for your dog